meytalmesh/goof-kubernetes-privileged/README.md

 A vulnerable Node.js demo application, based on the [Dreamers Lab tutorial](http://dreamerslab.com/blog/en/write-a-todo-list-with-express-and-mongodb/).

+Edit: A modified version of goof-kubernetes with goof container running in privileged mode

 ## Features

 This vulnerable app includes the following capabilities to experiment with: